-Last updated on April 25, 2016
+Last updated on February 11, 2021

 WARNING: I’m about to piss some people off.
 Like, probably a lot.
 I’m using a lot of curse words and I’m talking about some very personal and serious things, and if you have rough triggers, beware.
 You have been warned.
 (But, you probably already figured that out from the title…)

 This conversation is grinding through my brain.
 It’s bugging me and it’s preying on me because it grates on every single decent thing I know about humans.
-The short version is, “Be kind to this utter asshole who insults you and has been known to be abusive to you and others because, hey, they’re autistic, and you should be compassionate to that because you are and your kids are.
+The short version is, Person A told me, “Be kind to this utter asshole who insults you and has been known to be abusive to you and others because, hey, they’re autistic, and you should be compassionate to that because you are and your kids are.
 You should understand.“

 Um…. no. Fuck that.

-I’ve known this person a long time, given specific and direct feedback about the nature of the things that I feel uncomfortable with (“uncomfortable” ranging from “offended that anyone would even say that to another human” to “not safe and kind of threatened”), and the behavior hasn’t changed.
+As I’ve known Person B a long time, I’ve given specific and direct feedback about the nature of the things that I feel uncomfortable with – and I mean “uncomfortable” ranging from “offended that anyone would even say that to another human” to “not safe and kind of threatened”.
+Their behavior hasn’t changed.

 Double fuck that.

-There’s a part of me that shouldn’t be surprised since this conversation comes from a culture where they really did blame the victim, where girls (or boys) were raped or molested because they just weren’t careful and then they were afterwards forever branded as “soiled”, “used up”, “less than worthy”.
+There’s a part of me that shouldn’t be surprised since Person A comes from a culture where they really did blame the victim, where girls (or boys) were raped or molested because they just weren’t careful and then they were afterwards forever branded as “soiled”, “used up”, “less than worthy”.
 But, again, if that’s where you came from but you have since learned that that way of thinking is wrong, then perpetuating it is not a good look for you.
 In fact, it kind of makes you look like an asshole.

 Other posts related to this one: Autistic Masking